Also in this Issue

 One new initiative just adopted as part of the Roadmap, and therefore eligible for Common Fund money, is “The Science of Behavior Change.”
 See the NIH website for a description.
 Funding and other announcements in support of this initiative are in preparation.

 Please see the NIH Grants official notice for more information and instructions for responding by the deadline of June 2, 2008.
-Watch for updates in Psychological Science Agenda (PSA) and Science Policy Insider News (SPIN) about this announcement and others related to the Roadmap and NIH Common Fund.
+Watch for updates in Psychological Science Agenda (PSA) and Science Policy Insider News (SPIN) [now APA Science Policy News] about this announcement and others related to the Roadmap and NIH Common Fund.